Danny-Lenko/events-chrome-extension/readme.md

 #### Google meet features

-1. Extension considers the meeting active if 10 seconds have passed since user #2 joined
+1. Extension considers the meeting active if 10 seconds have passed after the meeting configuration rules have been executed

 2. Extension ends up the meeting if there is only one user left in the active meeting

 3. The configuration of the end of the meeting depending on the name of the meeting and the people whose exit affects the end.
 Example:
-      a) "360/platform - Daily Standup", exit when Victoria and Kateryna leave
+      a) "Daily meet up", exit more than 73% of no lead participants
-      b) "Release discussion" to react when Enver leaves
+      b) "Refinement call" to react when participants from the required list leaves

-4. Supports some regime, Ura is due to describe it
+      c) Configuration rules apply only to participants who were present at the meeting for at least 3 seconds

+4. For the extension to work correctly, you need to enable the "show everyone" button to display the list of meeting participants if you are using a non-default display mode (layout)

 #### Google calendar features